microsoft/sbom-tool/docs/setting-up-github-actions.md

 This line of code produces a SBOM file with the same information as the GitHub Action.

-## The information being conveyed in this sentence needs clarification.
-What is the reader  learn from "With the above our SBOM has the same retention as the build artifacts for the GitHub Action."

 ## Further reading

 If the organization or team stores the SBOM in a centrally-controlled repository, use the `-manifestDirPath` parameter to specify the intended folder location for the SBOM output file.